 Of course, this soundproofing equipment must have a sound transmission loss particularly important.
 But in addition, with a flow rate able to reach 50 kg/s at a temperature of 180°C, the flow rate of exhaust gas into the silencer will be very high, requiring a specific design of the silencer in particular with respect to issues related to aerodynamic and to self-noise.

-Therefore, the simulation of the insertion loss (with or without flow noise) as well as of the total pressure loss of the silencer (whose splitters will be equipped of extremities with a special aerodynamic shaping) in the foreseen operation conditions was performed by the means of the software SILDIS (cf. acoustics simulation software).
+Therefore, the simulation of the insertion loss (with or without flow noise) as well as of the total pressure loss of the silencer (whose splitters will be equipped of extremities with a special aerodynamic shaping) in the foreseen operation conditions was performed by the means of the software SILDIS®.

-Specific absorbent materials wich properties must satisfy both the ambitious goals of acoustic performance and also to requirements related to mechanical and thermal extreme solicitations as well as to physicochemical aggression will be incorporated into the design as required.
+Specific absorbent materials wich properties must satisfy both the ambitious goals of acoustic performance and also to requirements related to mechanical and thermal extreme solicitations as well as to physicochemical aggression will be incorporated into the design as required for those silencers at outlet of industrial fans.